cdmacfadyen/classify-modality/README.md

  of images etc. This metadata is needed to run the download script.
 The Jupyter notebooks in `src/tcia_download/metadata` should then be fully run to process this metadata and create a train-validate-test split.
-All of the code for deciding which dataset go into the train validate and test split can be seen in these Jupyter Notebooks.
+All of the code for deciding which datasets go into the train validate and test split can be seen in these Jupyter Notebooks.
 Then the download script `tcia_download_script_sync.py` can be run with the arguments "train", "validate", and "test" to